ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with method DELETE (and empty payload).

-The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODENAME".
+The handler verifies that the group identifier "GROUPNAME" is a subset of the 'scope' stored in the access token associated to the "NODENAME" client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 Additionally, the handler verifies that the node is a current member of the group.
 If verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.